mpi-sws-rse/ltltalk-backend/flipper-explanations/discussions/Experiment_Tasks.md

   * Get two red items with circle or square shaped from location [9,4] then move 3 steps downward and step in water tile (` ((F(picked_2_red_square_[9,4]) | F(picked_2_red_circle_[9,4])) & F(at_[9,1])) & E(at_wet)`)

+## LTL tasks
+- step into water and then visit [7,4]
+- be dry until reaching [10,8]
+- bring one green from [7,4] to [3,4]
+- take all green from [7,4] to water
+- pick two triangle from [4,0]
+- get one triangle from [4,0] and then one item from [11,1]
+- get one item from [4,0] and one from [7,4]  and in the process never step on a water tile:  **choking here, thinking of ways to improve.
+PROBLEM: formula size is too big and I am searching first over the space of smaller formulas.
+ANOTHER PROBLEM: if searching through bigger formulas, it finds many equivalent ones, resulting in searching forever**
+- get one green and one blue item from [7,4] **at the moment, this one too takes too long because the formula is of depth 5 and there is not good enough symmetry breaking**